PhalakshaCG/RevaHack-Team-not404/README.md

-# RevaHack-Team-not404
+# dApp-404
-dApp for Reva Hackathon by Team !404 using polygon blockchain
+dApp for ETH hackathon by !404

+_private repository for News dApp_